Jennifer Aniston’s Favorite Augustinus Bader Moisturizer Is on Sale

 Augustinus Bader’s anti-aging moisturizer now comes in a lightweight formula.
 The mattifying moisturizer works to "hydrate, balance, renew, and protect" the skin, all while reducing excess oils, according to the retailer.

-Black Friday boilerplate: For more savings, be sure to check out our ultimate guide to this year’s Black Friday sales for the best deals on tech, holiday gifts, fashion, and more.
+Black Friday boilerplate: For more savings, be sure to check out our ultimate guide to this year’s Cyber Monday sales for the best deals on tech, holiday gifts, fashion, and more.

 RELATED CONTENT: